 The College reserves the right with 24-hour notification to suspend students if their academic performance is regarded as undesirable during the semester in which they are on academic probation.

 Students on probation may be suspended from the College if at the end of the probationary semester they:

-- Receive passing grades in fewer than three regular semester courses; or
+- Receive passing grades in fewer than three (3.0) regular semester course credits; or

 - Have a cumulative grade point average below the minimum required for their class.

 The Academic Probations Committee may also suspend a student as a sanction for violations of the College’s Academic Honesty Policy.

 A student who has been suspended may petition the Academic Probations Committee for a reconsideration of the decision.

 Expulsion is the permanent termination of student status and may be imposed by the Academic Probations committee for severe or repeated violations of the College’s Academic Honesty Policy.
 The student’s permanent academic record will carry a notation of “Academic Expulsion.”
 The decision to impose Academic Expulsion may be appealed to the President of the College.